 - pick up dog faeces left by a dog at all times

 - keep dogs on leads in designated areas.
-In Leeds this includes all roads, pavements and footpaths (including gated alleyways) next to carriageways, as well as cemeteries, crematoria and some specialist public gardens and parks; and some council owned golf courses
+In Leeds this includes all roads, pavements and footpaths (including gated alleyways) next to carriageways, as well as cemeteries, crematoria, specialist public gardens and parks; and some council owned golf courses

 - put dogs on a lead when directed to do so by an authorised officer

 - ensure dogs do not enter designated exclusion areas.
 Dog exclusion areas include children’s playgrounds, some sports courts, council owned tennis courts, multi-use games areas (MUGAS) remembrance and wildlife gardens, and many school grounds

 - limit the number of dogs walked to a maximum of four at a time.
-We believe that this is a reasonable number as the person responsible for the dogs could find it difficult to control more than four dogs.
 The exception to this rule is professional dog walkers which are allowed to walk up to six providing that they do not walk with or alongside any other dogs.
 Professional dog walker who did not comply with these conditions would be treated as an individual and could only walk 4 dogs